Your employees are already powerful.

 Similarly, Decider is a conversational bot that helps explore the different decision-making models.
 It provides insights into which can work best depending on the problem to solve.

 There’s no such thing as a perfect decision-making model—each has pros and cons.
 To distribute authority is crucial, regardless of if you use consent, an advisory process, or a democratic approach.
+However, make sure team members are aligned on how they make decisions as a team.

 “To enable lower organizational levels to make decisions, we need to give them authority, information, and practice.
 Without practice and the freedom to fail upon occasion, they will not take control of these decisions.”